Articles by Matthew Gilligan

 Cashflow will be uncertain during these times and making tax payments may not be an option also.
 Let us know if this is the case and we can communicate this through to the IRD at the same time.

 The IRD will want to know a timeframe for when payment can be made.
-In these early days following the earthquake analyzing your cashflow may be very difficult and as such a month or two would not be unrealistic.
+In these early days following the earthquake, analysing your cashflow may be very difficult and as such a month or two would not be unrealistic.
 This will give you the breathing space to sort out your affairs.

 If you are a provisional tax payer and your business is affected by the earthquake then it is likely your profits will suffer.
-The next provisional tax installment is 7th May, if you receive a provisional tax advice letter from us during April and you are affected please contact us and we can discuss options for modifying the amount that may need to be paid.
+The next provisional tax instalment is 7th May.
+If you receive a provisional tax advice letter from us during April and you are affected, please contact us and we can discuss options for modifying the amount that may need to be paid.